earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 $ cue vet authors-type.cue authors.yml
 ~~~

-That's a small win for Cue, but it shows how static typing can be valuable.
+That's a small win for `cue`, but it shows how static typing can be valuable.

 <div class="notice--big--primary">

 ## What Did I Learn?

 Cuelang can be used to specify a schema for a plain YAML file.
-You can put your types in a seperate file and run `cue vet types.cue plain.yml` and start benefiting from static types right away.
+You can put your types in a separate file and run `cue vet types.cue plain.yml` and start benefiting from static types right away.

 To specify a Type, the convention is to with a `#` like this: